xsebela/SWI-2019/README.md

 6. (backup) - Advanced GIT topics - aliases, scripting, more configuration, .git directory structure
   (There may not be a 6th lesson, depending on the calendar.)

+### 2019-10-15

+Homework :)  Check out https://learngitbranching.js.org/ , go through the whole Introduction Sequence in the Main section, and look at the first Push & Pull exercise in the Remote section.
+You can also try for yourself at http://git-school.github.io/visualizing-git/#free .

 ### Exercises